Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 Sakura preformed her own gratuitous bow, knowing it was only appropriate to appear humble in such a situation.
-It was a bit surreal, the amount of formality that came with such a "classy" date; another thing she realized was not quite her style.
+It was a bit surreal, the amount of formality that came with Daisuke.
+She wondered if she could ever adapt to it.

 The soft pads of fingers—ones that had so obviously never been exposed to training—pressed against the underside of her chin.
-Her head was lifted, her bow released, and Kinjo Daisuke leaned in to steal Haruno Sakura's first kiss.
+Her head was lifted, her bow released, and Kinjo Daisuke leaned in to steal a kiss from Haruno Sakura.

 A few miles away, leaving the margin of Konoha's boundaries, another couple enjoyed their own leisurely walk.
 The streets had emptied by that ungodly hour and they were left with only the light of street lamps and the moon to guide them back across town.
 The young duo seemed to have no regard for who they woke up as they laughed and joked in loud voices, occasionally bumping into each other in play.

 Ino hadn't felt this good in years.
 She felt free and careless and childlike again as she walked along the cool pavement with her bare feet.
-Her shoes swung by the strap of their heels in her right hand while her other was amicably clasped in a bigger, stronger one.
+Her shoes swung by the strap of their heels in her right hand while her other was amicably clasped in a bigger, stronger set of fingers.

 There was nothing romantic about the joined hands swinging back and forth between their bodies; it was simply a relaxed gesture between friends.
 Ino felt completely comfortable around Naruto, and she was pretty sure it had nothing to do with the stolen champagne bottle he held at his other side.
 The more she got to know him, the easier it was to talk to him.
-He wasn't as hyperactive as she remembered him—granted she still remembered him as thirteen seeing as he recently got back from his training trip.
+He wasn't as hyperactive as she recalled his childself to be—granted she still remembered him as thirteen seeing as he only recently got back from his training trip.
 He was funny but easygoing, devious yet honest, making it easy to just talk to him.
 The conversation throughout the entire night had been great as they continued building up on a long overdue friendship.